Elfocrash/Cosmonaut/README.md

 > The word was derived from "kosmos" (Ancient Greek: κόσμος) which means world/universe and "nautes" (Ancient Greek: ναῦς) which means sailor/navigator

-Cosmonaut is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+Cosmonaut is an object-relational mapper (O/RM) that enables .NET developers to work with a CosmosDB using .NET objects.
 It eliminates the need for most of the data-access code that developers usually need to write.
 Sounds familiar?
 It's because it's heavily inspired by Entity Framework.

 ### Usage
 The idea is pretty simple.
 You can have one CosmoStore per entity (POCO/dtos etc)